Color Theory & Package DesignMarch 18, 2014 - by Kory Grushka

 In an article in the Journal of Management History entitled Impact of Color on Marketing, researchers found that 60-90% of people make snap judgments about products within 90 seconds based on color alone.
 “Prudent use of colors can contribute not only to differentiating products from competitors, but also to influencing moods and feelings – positively or negatively – and therefore, to attitude towards certain products.
 Given that our moods and feelings are unstable and that colors play roles in forming attitude, it is important that managers understand the importance of colors in marketing.”

-Marketing studies suggest that our habits prefer instantly recognizable brands, which makes color incredibly important when creating a brand identity.
+Marketing studies suggest that our habits prefer instantly recognizable brands, which makes color incredibly important when creating a brand identity (learn more in our recent article on how brands are using loud, expressive colors to make their products jump off the shelf).
 Color Research & Application recommends that new brands choose colors that specifically differentiate them from established competitors (Coca-Cola’s can is red, Pepsi’s is blue, 7-Up’s is green… see where this is going?).

 All that said, it is important to note that the symbiotic relationship between brands and color can work for you, but it can also work against you.
 The reason is that there are hardwired connections between colors and the products they represent.
 Yellow is often used to trigger hunger (Golden Arches, anyone?), possibly due to the fact that starches and breads are often yellow and brown.
 Blue is subdued and suppresses appetite, and dominant blues and greens are historically unpopular in food packaging design (save in generic household cleaning products and cereals).